teamclouday/Balloons/README.md

 # Balloons
 Balloon Shooting Game (CIS425 Final Project)
+Use `glut` and outdated OpenGL because of requirements

 ------